Gaitherdb/Social-Game-Library/README.md

   ## Questions
-  If you have any questions about the repo, you can either open an issue here on Github or contact either of us correctly:
+  If you have any questions about the repo, you can either open an issue here on Github or contact any of us directly:
   David Gaither - Email: Gaitherdb@gmail.com - Github: [Gaitherdb](https://github.com/Gaitherdb)
   Elbin Cenisev - Email: elbincenisev@outlook.com  - Github: [Elbindb](https://github.com/elbin-cenisev)
   Nicolas Leon - Email: nicolas7@vt.edu - Github: [NickLeon92](https://github.com/NickLeon92)